 - Use a brown sugar substitute for a more authentic butterscotch flavor.
 I love Brown Swerve but there are other options out there as well.
-If you can’t find brown sweetener, you can add a tsp or two of molasses to the bars and it will add less than 1g of carbs to each serving.
+If you can’t find brown sweetener, you can add a teaspoon or two of molasses to the bars and it will add less than 1g of carbs to each serving.

 - Press the bars into a parchment paper lined baking pan.
 These are soft, tender bars, and this will allow you to lift them out more easily after they cool.

 - Let them cool completely before attempting to lift them out and cut them up.
 They will be fragile and quite crumbly if you attempt it too early.